Teichlab/tracer/README.md

 `-m/--seq_method` : method by which to generate sequences for assessment of recombinant productivity.
 By default (`-m imgt`), TraCeR replaces all but the junctional sequence of each detected recombinant with the reference sequence from IMGT prior to assessing productivity of the sequence.
 This makes the assumption that sequence changes outside the junctional region are due to PCR/sequencing errors rather than being genuine polymorphisms.
 This is likely to be true for well-characterised mouse sequences but may be less so for human and other outbred populations.
 To determine productivity from only the assembled contig sequence for each recombinant use `-m assembly`.

 `-q/--quant_method` : Method used for expression quantification.
 Options are `-q salmon` and `-q kallisto` (default).

+`--small_index` : Use this option to speed up expression quantification.
+The location of an index that is built (exclusively) from the corresponding `base_transcriptome` must be specified in the configuration file (under `[salmon_base_indices]` or `[kallisto_base_indices]`).
+Since this index does not contain any TCR sequences, it has to be built only once for each species and can then be used for all cells.
+When option `--small-index` is used, reads are first quantified with this `base_index` (this should lead to non-zero TPM numbers for all non-TCR transcripts present in the cell).
+After selecting all transcripts with non-zero TPM numbers, cell-specific TCR sequences (as constructed by Bowtie-Trinity-IgBlast) are appended to that list.
+Then a new Kallisto/Salmon index is built from the combined set (since this set contains only a subset of the `base_transcriptome`, this is fast).
+Finally, reads are quantified with this small index.

 `--single_end` : use this option if your data are single-end reads.
 If this option is set you must specify fragment length and fragment sd as below.